OpenMx/OpenMx/docs/source/RegDemo.rst

 Regression, Path Specification
 =====================================

 Our next example will show how regression can be carried out from a path-centric structural modeling perspective.
 This example is in three parts; a simple regression, a multiple regression, and multivariate regression.
 There are two versions of each example are available; one with raw data, and one where the data is supplied as a covariance matrix and vector of means.
-These examples are availabe in the following files:
+These examples are available in the following files:

 * SimpleRegression_PathCov.R
 * SimpleRegression_PathRaw.R